xiaotianliusky/Interactive-Lab-Hub/final-project/README.md

 Parts we need:

-A Raspberry Pi for central control
+a) A Raspberry Pi for central control
-A joystick sensor to pivot the direction
+b) A joystick sensor to pivot the direction
-A webcam to play the music
+c) A webcam to play the music
-A LED display to show the game
+d) A LED display to show the game
-An OLED display for in-game timer (optional)
+e) An OLED display for in-game timer (optional)
-A live music player and a musical instrument
+f) A live music player and a musical instrument

 ## Design